Indian Accent | Mayfair Restaurant

-It’s in the form of the third branch of the eponymous restaurant from critically venerated chef Manish Mehrotra, joining its cousins in New Delhi and New York.
+It’s the third branch of the restaurant from critically venerated chef Manish Mehrotra, joining its cousins in New Delhi and New York.
 The restaurants have been awarded a positive avalanche of accolades over there; from a World Top 50 Best Restaurant in India, to a Zagat runner up for Best Restaurant in New York – and you’ll easily see why when you head to their Mayfair set-up.

 The cocktails are, to put it simply, delicious.
 There are masterful blends such as the Green Chilli Sour with Hari Mirch (chilli) infused tequila, lemon oleo-saccharum and mezcal, or The Proper Copper of Kaffir lime leaf-infused vodka, honey, and rose blossom water (which, true to its name, is served in a shiny copper cup, sprinkled with rose petals).
 There are also plenty of soft cocktails to pick from, or, if wine is more your thing, a pretty mighty wine list along with an expert sommelier on hand to talk it all through.